When you’re testing endpoints with different parameters, you can use one of the many GUI REST clients available. With a GUI REST client, you can:

 You’re thinking of moving to Arizona, but you want to find a place that’s cool.
 Use the

 By looking at these two different weather APIs, you can see some differences in the way the information is called and returned.
 However, fundamentally both APIs have endpoints that you can configure with parameters.
 When you make requests with the endpoints, you get responses that contain information, often in JSON format.
-This is the core of how REST APIs work — requests and responses.
+This is the core of how REST APIs work — you send a request and get a response.

 Get new posts delivered straight to your inbox.